100sun/network/README.md

   + Access delay ≈ 0 ∵ U<sub>access link</sub> is less than 0.7 -> it's fine
   + LAN delay = μs

-=> total delay = 2s * 0.6 + μs * 0.4 ≈ >1.2s
+=> total delay = 2s * 0.6 + μs * 0.4 ≈ **1.2s**

 #### web caches

 web caches = proxy server

 * what is proxy server?
-  + client for origin server
-  + server for client
+  + client for origin server && server for client
 * ex? - HTTP request/response
   + originally) client <-> proxy server <-> origin server
   + if same request) client <-> proxy server
 * why web caching?
-  + to reduce overhead of origin server
   + to reduce response time for client
+  + to reduce overhead for origin server
-  + to support more users for the origin server
+  + to support more users for origin server
-  + to reduce traffic of external server on an institution's access link for local ISP
+  + to increase utilization of access link for local ISP
 * **Conditional GET method**
   + why? objects in web cache have to be up-to-date as same as the original server
   + how?
-    - HTTP request: if-modified-since: $date
-    - HTTP response: HTTP/1.0 304 Not Modified || HTTP/1.0 200 OK $data
+    - HTTP request ∋ last update date of caches
+    - HTTP response ∋ whether cache is up-to-date + data

 # 2.3 Electronic mail